 WaterFire’s commitment to including each and every one of our visitors has resulted in WaterFire Access: a water-taxi program which provides an unforgettable experience of the art work for children and adults with disabilities to assure that they can join in the most popular arts event in the state and share the experience with their families and friends.

-Reservations: Reservations are required and can be made by emailing firstname.lastname@example.org or by calling our Access Program coordinator on Wednesdays and Thursdays between the hours of 10:00am and 3:00pm at (401) 273-9727.
+Reservations: Reservations are required and can be made by emailing firstname.lastname@example.org or by calling our Access Program coordinator, Monday through Friday from 9:00 a.m. to 5:00 p.m., at (401) 273-9727.
+We ask that you make your reservation at least two weeks prior to your selected date.
 Each WaterFire Access passenger may bring along one companion.
 When making a reservation, please have ready the contact information for both the eligible individual and his/her companion.

 Hours of Operation: The first trip of the evening is a sunset cruise that concludes just as the procession of WaterFire boats prepares to light the braziers.
 The available times for the sunset cruise – and all other boat rides throughout the evening – will be reviewed with you when you make your reservation.
 The final boat ride of the night leaves from the dock at 11:00pm.